jeka-dev/demo-build-conventions/README.md

 [This template](./src/main/java/dev/jeka/examples/templates/SpringBootTemplateBuild.java) defines a build for Spring-Boot projects that optionally contain a ReactJs frontend.

-The build actually compiles, runs tests with coverage, builds reactJs, performs Sonarqube analysis and produces a bootable jar.
+The build actually compiles, runs tests with coverage, builds reactJs, performs Sonarqube analysis and produces a bootable jar, containing the both backend and frontend.

 To leverage this build, projects has only to supply the following *local.properties* file.
-The full build is triggered with command: `jeka #buildQuality` provided by the template.

-The built jar can be run using `jeka #runJar`

 ```properties
 # Import the template in the classpath